The Settlers (band): Early musical output

 The Settlers' first single, "Sassafras"/"Settle Down", was released in 1964.
 They became quite well known nationally, assisted by frequent appearances on television and, until 1967, regular exposure on offshore pirate radio stations.
 In particular, their recording of John Lennon and Paul McCartney's "Nowhere Man" (1965) was, together with the Overlanders' 1966 UK No.1 hit, "Michelle", and the Truth's version of "Girl", among the best known covers of songs from the Beatles' album Rubber Soul (1965).
 However, although "Nowhere Man" reached a high of No.5 in Radio London's non-sales-based Fab 40 in March 1966 and the group's spirited version of Gordon Lightfoot's "Early Morning Rain" received a good deal of airplay in May 1966, the Settlers did not succeed in enjoying a Top 40 hit during the 1960s.
 Their most successful record, "The Lightning Tree" (helped along due to its use as the theme tune of the British TV series Follyfoot), reached No. 36 in the UK Singles Chart in 1971.

 Like the Seekers, the group also included a double bassist.
 The original bassist, Mansel Davies, left in 1965 to pursue a career in teaching and was replaced by Geoff Srdzinski (born Geoffrey Srodzinski, 10 June 1946, Plymouth, Devon), who shared accommodation in Hampstead, London, with Tony Hooper of Strawbs.
 Hooper's song "Always on My Mind" was released as a single by the Settlers early in 1967.

-Cindy Kent

-As has often been the case with sole female members of bands, Cindy Kent (like Judith Durham of the Seekers) attracted her own share of attention as the most recognisable face of the Settlers.
+Cindy Kent (like Judith Durham of the Seekers) attracted her own share of attention as the most recognizable face of the Settlers.
 Originally known for her fine singing voice, photogenic good looks, and tendency to wear mini-skirts, later her public espousal of Christianity became the media focus, particularly when it brought her into contact with the singer Cliff Richard, a prominent born again Christian, and they jointly contributed to various events with a Christian theme.
+Kent was later ordained as a priest in the Church of England.

 Shortly after recording a religious album, I Am Your Servant, in 1973, Kent left the group and later released a solo single, "I Only Want To Be In The World", on the Beeb label in 1975 before moving into radio broadcasting.